renderedtext/go-tackle/README.md

 ## Publishing messages to a RabbitMQ exchange (advanced)

-In the simple publishing mechanism, tacle will open and close a connection every time it sends a message.
+In the simple publishing mechanism, tackle will open and close a connection every time it sends a message.
 This is fine for sending one or two messages, however, if you plan to publish large batches of messages, it will be more efficient to create a dedicated publisher that keeps the connection open